xtanai/edgetrack/README.md

 * **Option D – Side-shield eyewear (“horse blinkers” idea):**
   Provide **IR-blocking safety glasses with side shields** for operators/visitors when emitters face forward.
 Choose eyewear rated for **near-IR attenuation** and ensure a snug fit to block off-axis light.

-**Note:**

-For high-precision CAD/DCC workflows, multi-view NIR systems with global-shutter cameras and synchronized strobes provide strong advantages in accuracy, timing stability, and drift resistance.
-EdgeTrack is designed specifically for these requirements and targets deterministic authoring and interaction use cases rather than general-purpose consumer hand-tracking or inside-out XR solutions.

 ### Disclaimer

 Prototype hardware.
 Use at your own risk.
 Ensure eye‑safety and proper thermal design in all setups.